nathanielreich2k/Packet-Tracer/README.md

+## Steps

 ✨ LAB NAME: VLAN Network Topolgy

-OBJECTIVE: The aim is to configure a simple network to allow connectivity for sending and receiving packets.
+✨ OBJECTIVE: The aim is to configure a simple network to allow connectivity for sending and receiving packets.

-THEORY: A router will ensure the security of data and provides access to the internet.
+✨ THEORY: A router will ensure the security of data and provides access to the internet.